 Personalise the Experience Based on Customer Type

 Not all customers are the same, and treating them identically is a mistake.
-A first-time buyer needs different onboarding than a returning customer.
-Someone purchasing a complex service needs more hand-holding than someone buying a simple product.

 | Customer Segment | Onboarding Focus | Communication Style |